gxdeange/STM32-4-Channel-Brushed-DC-Motor-Driver-5V/README.md

 # STM32-4-Channel-Driver-5V

-Quick view of STM32F030C8T6 based 4c Channel Motor Driver board rated at 5V and powered via a Mini USB connector.
+Quick view of STM32F030C8T6 based 4c Channel Motor Driver board rated at 5V and powered either via a Mini USB connector or solder pads.

 8 X Logic Input and 2 X +5V pads and that can accomodate standard 2.54mm dupont header or direct soldering of wiring